Specifies the dispatch queue on which to perform work associated with the current object.

 - watchOS 2.0+

 The new target queue for the object.
-The queue is retained, and the previous one, if any, is released.
-This parameter cannot be
+The new queue is retained, and the previous target queue (if any) is released.
+Specify

-An object's target queue is responsible for processing the object.
 The target queue determines the queue on which the object's finalizer is invoked.
-In addition, modifying the target queue of some objects changes their behavior:
+In addition, assigning a target queue affects how you deal with some dispatch objects, as described in the following table.

-A dispatch queue's priority is inherited from its target queue.
-Use the
+A dispatch queue inherits the minimum quality-of-service level from its target queue.

-A dispatch I/O channel's target queue specifies where its I/O operations are executed.
-This may affect the priority of the resulting I/O operations.
-For example, if the channel's target queue's priority is set to
+Executes I/O operations on the specified target queue.
+The quality of service of the target queue affects the priority of the resulting I/O operations.
+For example, if the target queue's quality of service is